Internal FAQ Template for Teams and Knowledge Bases

 An internal FAQ template you can reuse

-Here is a practical internal FAQ template for teams and knowledge bases.
+Here is a practical internal FAQ template for teams and knowledge bases:

-Question: write the question exactly as a teammate would ask it.
+Write the question exactly as a teammate would ask it.

-Short answer: give the direct answer in one or two clear sentences.
+Give the direct answer in one or two clear sentences.

-Full explanation: add the context needed for someone to understand the answer without asking a follow-up immediately.
+Add the context needed for someone to understand the answer without asking a follow-up immediately.

-Exceptions or conditions: call out cases where the answer changes, depends on timing, or only applies in some situations.
+Call out cases where the answer changes, depends on timing, or only applies in some situations.

-Related links or source: point to the policy, product doc, process page, or source material behind the answer.
+Point to the policy, product doc, process page, or source material behind the answer.

-Owner: name the team or person responsible for keeping this answer accurate.
+Name the team or person responsible for keeping this answer accurate.

-Last updated: record when the answer was last reviewed or changed.
+Record when the answer was last reviewed or changed.

 This format works because it keeps the FAQ compact while still giving the answer enough structure to hold up over time.